-Earth Day is celebrated on April 22 and this is a perfect opportunity for your students to write an acrostic poem with an environmental theme.
+Earth Day Poems: Earth Day is celebrated on April 22 and this is a perfect opportunity for your students to write an acrostic poem with an environmental theme.

-This is an E.A.R.T.H.
-Day acrostic poem creative writing assignment that is set inside a globe template.
+that is set inside a globe template.

-Students lightly color the background of the continents and oceans in their globes, and then use a dark pen to write their acrostic poems on the lines.
+For these E.A.R.T.H.
+Day acrostic poems, students lightly color the background of the continents and oceans in their globes, and then use a dark pen to write their acrostic poems on the lines.

 Students cut out the globe templates along the thick black border, and then they will have unique globe shaped poetry templates.

 These Earth Day poems will make a colorful bulletin board display in your classroom that will highlight this important date which is recognized around the world.